martinpacesa/BindCraft/README.md

 [Preprint link for BindCraft](https://www.biorxiv.org/content/10.1101/2024.09.30.615802)

+**Note: Before posting an issue, read the complete wiki <a href="https://github.com/martinpacesa/BindCraft/wiki/De-novo-binder-design-with-BindCraft">here</a>.
+Issues that are covered in the wiki will be closed without an answer.**

 ## Installation
 First you need to clone this repository.
 Replace **[install_folder]** with the path where you want to install it.